SQream/sqream_docs/index.rst

 BLUE is a cloud-based platform designed for enterprises utilizing data lake architectures, aiming to simplify data integration workflows and enable cloud migration.

 A notable capability of BLUE lies in handling data integration tasks, from 2TB to petabyte scales.
 This makes it well-suited for swift and effective processing of large data volumes.
-BLUE embraces both data lakehouse and query engine technologies, empowering businesses to gain comprehensive data insights and real-time analysis.
+BLUE embraces both data lakehouse and query engine technologies, empowering businesses to gain comprehensive data insights.

 **Capabilities**